Learning & Teaching

 - Enthusiastic, attentive, responsive and on task;

-- Aware of classroom and school rules and abide by them;
+- Aware of the school rules (Ready, Respectful, Safe) and abide by them;

 - Talking confidently and ask appropriate questions;